-Turkic languages are spoken over a large geographical area in the Middle East and Central Asia.
+Turkic languages go back 5,500 to 8,500 years.
+These languages are spoken throughout a large geographical region in the Middle East and Central Asia.
 The most widely spoken Turkic language is Türkiye Türkçesi, also known as Modern Turkish.
-It is the major member of the Turkic language family, a subfamily of the Altaic languages, and the official language of the Republic of Turkey.
-It is also spoken in Cyprus, Australia, the United States, and many European countries, including Germany, Netherlands, Belgium, France, Bulgaria, and Greece.
+It is the official language of the Republic of Turkey; and it is also spoken in Cyprus, Australia, the United States, and many European countries, including Germany, Netherlands, Belgium, France, Bulgaria, and Greece.

 Yale offers Modern Turkish courses for Elementary, Intermediate, and Advanced levels.
 The four-course sequence of Elementary and Intermediate (L1-L4) is designed to guide students to proficiency in the four skills of listening, speaking, reading, and writing.
 Students have the option of taking Advanced courses (L-5) which will help them develop the language skills to speak adequately in social situations, read and write non-specialized material without frequent resort to dictionaries or grammar books.